Olympic-class ocean liner: Olympic

 First of the Olympic-class liners, Olympic was launched on 20 October 1910 and commissioned on 14 June 1911.
-She made her maiden voyage on 14 June 1911, under the command of Captain Edward J. Smith, to great fanfare and acclaim.
+She made her maiden voyage on 14 June 1911, under the command of Captain Edward J. Smith.
 On 20 September of the same year, while under the command of a harbour pilot she was involved in a collision with the cruiser HMS Hawke in the port of Southampton, leading to her repair back at Harland and Wolff and delaying the completion of Titanic.
 When her sister sank, Olympic was on her way across the Atlantic, in the opposite direction.
 She was able to receive a distress call from Titanic but she was too far away to reach her before she sank.
-After the sinking of Titanic, Olympic was returned to dry dock in October 1912, where she underwent a number of refinements to improve her safety.
-She then resumed her commercial service.
+After the sinking of Titanic, Olympic was returned to Thompson Graving Dock in October 1912, where she underwent a number of alterations to improve her safety before resuming commercial service.